code-differently/Lecture-Slides/lectures/css-and-styling-part-one/content.md

 -

-### Font and Font Sizes
+### CSS Styiling with Fonts, Size, and Colors
-* The CSS font properties define the font family, boldness, size, and the style of text
+* Various fonts, sizes, and colors can be used through CSS to style your HTML web page

 -